dvatterott/dvatterott.github.io/_posts/_posts/2016-02-21-grouping-nba-players.markdown

 title: "Grouping NBA Players"
 date: 2016-02-21 15:14:23 -0500
 comments: true
-categories: [open source, NBA, Machine Learning, plotting, python]
+categories: [open source, nba, machine learning, plotting, python]
 ---

 In basketball, we typically talk about 5 positions: point guard, shooting guard, small forward, power forward, and center.
 Based on this, one might expect NBA players to fall into 5 distinct groups- Point guards perform similar to other point guards, shooting guards perform similar to other shooting guards, etc. Is this the case?
 Do NBA players fall neatly into position groups?